6 Key Factors of Successful Email Marketing Campaigns

 - Keep the text/image ratio to a minimum of 50%

-- Do not use bright red, green colours in the content.
+- Do not use bright red, green colors in the content.

 - Do not use all-uppercase words.